entropia/tip-toi-reveng/README.md

 We are also collecting template files, where the OIDs are commented; these can be found in the `./templates` directory.
 Please improve and contribute!

-Again, please let us know if you have problems, but also tell us what fun thigs you did if you succeded.
+Again, please let us know if you have problems, but also tell us what fun things you did if you succeded.

 TODO